dancer1325/opensearch-documentation/_mappings/supported-field-types/join.md

 ## Parent with many children

-One parent can have many children.
-Create a mapping with multiple children:
+One parent can have many children
+* Create a mapping with multiple children:

 ```json
 PUT testindex1